python/cpython/Doc/library/typing.rst

    Special typing form used to annotate the return type of a user-defined type guard function.  ``TypeGuard`` only accepts a single type argument.
-   At runtime, functions marked this way return a boolean.
+   At runtime, functions marked this way should return a boolean.

    ``TypeGuard`` aims to benefit *type narrowing* - a technique used by static type checkers to determine a more precise type of an expression within a